Easter bread: Kozunak, kulich, and paska

+Pinca and Poprtnik

+Pinca is a variety of Easter bread popular in Austria, Croatia and Slovenia.
+Poprtnik is a variety native to Slovenia.
+It is decorated with intricate floral designs and may also incorporate various symbols associated with Easter.

 Syrnyk

-Syrnyk is a quickbread with cheese (similar to a cheesecake) that in Russian Orthodox culture is often included in Easter food baskets which are taken to church to be blessed on Easter along with ham, sausages, relishes, chocolate, cheeses and other foods that were forbidden during Great Lent.
+Syrnyk is a quickbread with cheese (similar to a cheesecake) that in Ukrainian Orthodox culture is often included in Easter food baskets which are taken to church to be blessed on Easter along with ham, sausages, relishes, chocolate, cheeses and other foods that were forbidden during Great Lent.
 The quickbread dough is made with eggs and butter, cottage cheese, cream cheese, honey, walnuts, almonds, candied orange peel, cream and cinnamon.